Gabriel-mb/SpringCRUD/README.md

-Simples CRUD made with SpringBoot Framework and JPA
+Simple CRUD made with SpringBoot Framework and JPA using MYSQL